Investing Is Hard

 Dow surges 455 points as economic-reopening hope overshadows historic job losses.

-But then out of nowhere, the Dow changed direction, rocketing 31 percent off the lows while the virus cases kept on surging.
+But then all of a sudden, the Dow changed direction, rocketing 31 percent off the lows while the virus cases kept on surging.

-And that sharp violent turn off the bottom, that is a 2,100 points (11 percent) gain in a single day, likely the largest ever.
+That sharp violent turn off the bottom, that is a 2,100-point (11 percent) gain in a single day, the biggest point gain ever.

 So, what warranted that surge in stock prices?
-How could we have had double digit unemployment with the world literally having changed and yet, the stock market responds as if we are back?
+How could we have double-digit unemployment with the world literally having changed and yet, the stock market responds as if we are back?

 That is because the stock market is a discounting mechanism.
-It discounts the future to arrive at values today.
+It discounts the future to arrive at prices today.
+We have done that math before.

-So, say you own a piece of a business that was supposed to generate a certain series of annual profits in the future.
+So, say you own a business that was supposed to generate a series of profits in the future.
 The stock market takes those profits into account to come up with a fair value for that business and that is what we see quoted each day.

-And then the pandemic happens.
-That could impair a few years’ worth of those profits, resetting the value of that business.
+And then something like a pandemic happens.
+That would impair a few years’ worth of those profits, so the market then revalues that business to a new price.

-But then the market senses that the news is not as grim as what was initially presumed and hence the value of that business gets repriced.
+But then the market realizes that the news is not as grim as what was initially assumed so the market then reprices that business again.

 There is no guarantee though.
-The market’s assessment could be wrong, and it does get things wrong every now and then but that is in the short-term.
+The market’s assessment could be wrong, and it does get things wrong from time to time but that is in the short run.
 Eventually though, the price and the value of a business will converge.

 No one can of course predict these things.
-You look up January 2020 cover of any reputable publication right before the pandemic and not a mention of how our world was about to change.
+You look up any publication in January of 2020 and not a mention of how our world was about to change.

 We’ve seen the lows in March’ for the stock market, says man who called Dow 20,000 in 2015, ‘and we will never see those lows again.

-Neurologist turned investment adviser, William Bernstein says that the people who are the best at something tend to be consumed by self-doubt, whereas the people who are incompetent are almost, always supremely self-confident.
-Prof. Siegel of course is not in that camp but that is the reality in general.
+Neurologist turned investment adviser, William Bernstein says that the people who are good at something tend to be consumed by self-doubt, whereas the people who are incompetent are always supremely self-confident.
+Prof. Siegel, of course, is not in that camp but that is the usual reality.

 And it makes sense.
-If you are not confident in whatever trade you are in and if you wanted to get better, you’d work at it.
-But you will never get there because the more you dig in, the more there would be things to learn and relearn.
+If you are not confident in whatever trade you are in and if you want to get better, you’d work at it.
+But you will never be done because the more you dig in, the more there will be things to learn and relearn.
 So, you keep on digging for more and you keep on getting better at it.

 It is the same with investing.
 If you think you have cracked the code, that is a dangerous sign.

-But cracking the code is not what it is all about because if you’ve got the process right, grounded in the fundamentals of investment finance and a knack to continuously adapt and learn, you’d have the conviction to stick through whatever the markets throw at you.
+But it is not just about cracking the code because if you’ve got the process right that is grounded in the fundamentals of investment finance and a knack to continuously adapt and learn, you’d have the conviction to stick through whatever the markets throw at you.

 Thank you for your time.